Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: Problem Formulation

-To address heterogeneous resource constraints in dynamic vehicular environments, we propose an adaptive-rank LoRA-based federated fine-tuning framework, illustrated in Fig.~\ref{fig:AFlora}.
-The server first computes an incremental update $\Delta \theta$ from the pre-trained foundation model and applies Singular Value Decomposition (SVD), obtaining $\Delta \theta = U \Sigma V^\top$.
-Each client then selects a personalized rank $\eta_v$ based on its compute budget, network condition, and task characteristics, and reconstructs the low-rank LoRA adapter using the truncated components:
+A key limitation of standard LoRA-based federated fine-tuning is the use of a fixed rank across all clients, which ignores heterogeneity in task demands and device capabilities.
+To address this, we propose an adaptive-rank LoRA-based federated fine-tuning framework, illustrated in Fig.~\ref{fig:AFlora}.
+The RSU first computes the global LoRA adapter parameters $\Delta \theta$, rather than the full pre-trained model weights, and applies Singular Value Decomposition (SVD), obtaining $\Delta \theta = \mathbf{U} \mathbf{\Sigma} \mathbf{V}^\top$.
+Here, $\mathbf{U}$ and $\mathbf{V}$ are orthogonal matrices representing the left and right singular vectors, respectively, while $\mathbf{\Sigma}$ is a diagonal matrix containing the singular values in descending order.
+These components are computed from the aggregated $\Delta \theta$ to capture the principal directions and relative intensities of the model update, providing the basis for subsequent rank truncation.
+Each vehicle $v$ then selects a personalized rank $\eta_v$ based on its resource budget and task characteristics, using strategies designed in this work, reconstructing its local low-rank adapter using the truncated SVD components:

 This formulation allows each vehicle $v$ to adaptively scale model complexity by tuning the update granularity to its own capability.
-After local fine-tuning with the selected adapter, clients upload their updated matrices $(\hat{B}_v, \hat{A}_v)$ to the RSU.
+After local fine-tuning with the selected adapter, vehicles upload their updated matrices $(\hat{B}_v, \hat{A}_v)$ to the RSU.
 The RSU performs weighted aggregation based on local data volumes to update the global model as:

-This weighted scheme ensures that each client's contribution reflects the significance of its local data, preserving fairness and robustness in global adaptation.
+Here, $D_v$ denotes the local dataset of vehicle $v$, and $|D_v|$ represents its size.
+This weighted scheme ensures that each vehicle's contribution reflects the significance of its local data, preserving fairness and robustness in global adaptation.

 \textbf{Feasibility of SVD Truncation:} The diagonal entries of $\Sigma$ are ordered by magnitude, with larger singular values capturing dominant structures in the model update.
-Truncating at rank $\eta_v$ retains high-energy components while discarding redundant or noise-prone directions, yielding an effective trade-off between performance and resource efficiency.
-This enables scalable deployment of PEFT in latency-sensitive and energy-bounded IoV settings.
+Truncating at rank $\eta_v$ retains high-energy components while discarding redundant or noise-prone directions, yielding an effective trade-off between performance and resource efficiency, which is particularly critical for latency-sensitive and energy-bounded IoV settings.